Visitor guide

 What can I combine with the Hôtel de la Marine?

-Few Paris sights are better placed for combining.
-The Hôtel de la Marine sits on the Place de la Concorde between the Tuileries Garden and the Champs-Élysées, so a calm timed visit of an hour or two slots easily into a bigger day.
-Just across the Tuileries lie the Louvre and, at the garden's Concorde end, the Musée de l'Orangerie with Monet's water-lily rooms and the Jeu de Paume — all within a short walk.
+Few Paris sights are better placed for combining than the Hôtel de la Marine.
+It sits on the Place de la Concorde between the Tuileries Garden and the foot of the Champs-Élysées, so a calm timed visit of an hour or two slots easily into a fuller day of sightseeing.
+Just across the Tuileries lies the Louvre, and at the garden's Concorde end stand the Musée de l'Orangerie, home to Monet's giant water-lily rooms, and the Jeu de Paume, both within a short and pleasant walk.
+The palace lies directly on the historic axis that runs from the Louvre through the obelisk to the Arc de Triomphe, so it fits naturally into a walking route along the very spine of monumental Paris.

-For a themed day, the Hôtel de la Marine pairs naturally with the other great state monuments of central Paris: a walk up the Champs-Élysées to the Arc de Triomphe, or along the river to the Grand Palais.
-Because your entry is timed, book the Marine slot first and build the rest of the day around it — a quiet, elegant counterpoint to the busier museums nearby.
+For a themed day, the Hôtel de la Marine pairs beautifully with the other great state monuments of the centre: a stroll up the Champs-Élysées to the Arc de Triomphe, or a walk along the river to the Grand Palais and the bridges of the Seine.
+Its restrained, timed visit makes an elegant counterpoint to the scale and bustle of the Louvre a few minutes away, so many visitors use it as a calm interlude between busier stops.
+Because entry to the palace is timed, the simplest approach is to book the Marine slot first and build the rest of the day around it, keeping the other sights flexible.
+Whether the plan is a garden walk, a second museum or a climb up the great avenue, the Hôtel de la Marine anchors a central Paris day with grace.

 Frequently asked questions